Lunar

 In addition, this project has given me the opportunity to use all the methods of making that I love—design, illustration, image-making… even nail art?
 The physicality of Lunar was especially satisfying: working with my hands during the design phase, printing, and constructing.
 I’m endlessly grateful to my classmates, professors, and friends who gently held me throughout this labor of love.

-Photo documentation by Kaitlyn Schnorbus
+Photo documentation thanks to Kaitlyn Schnorbus